Sifchain/ClientSDK/README.md

 ## Tests

-The tests in the `/test` directory are a good place to start to get an idea of how to develop your application using this stack.
-There you will find working examples of most of the available methods.
+The tests in the `/test` directory will run most of the available methods.

-Run all tests with: `npm test`

 ## Available Generated API methods